opensearch-project/documentation-website/_clients/data-prepper/migrate-open-distro.md

 ## Change your Pipeline Configuration

 The `elasticsearch` sink has changed to `opensearch`.
-You will need to change your existing pipeline to use the `opensearch` plugin instead of `elasticsearch`.
+Therefore, change your existing pipeline to use the `opensearch` plugin instead of `elasticsearch`.

 Please note that, while the plugin is titled `opensearch`, it remains compatible with Open Distro and ElasticSearch 7.x.